 The University's Capital Budget request process has been replaced by the Act.
-The Act provides for a thirty-two-year Capital Budget program of the University and authorizes \$4,307.9 million to be financed by general obligation bonds secured by the State's Debt Service Commitment of the University.
+The Act provides for a thirty-two-year Capital Budget program of the University and authorizes \$4,295.9 million to be financed by general obligation bonds of the University secured by the State's Debt Service Commitment of the University.
 Per the Act, the estimated cost of UCONN 2000 projects which is not to be financed by the University's bonds secured by the State Debt Service Commitment may be funded by the issuance of the University's Special Obligation Bonds, other University debt obligations, State General Obligation Bonds or by gifts or other revenue or borrowing resources of the University.
-Bonds secured by the State Debt Service Commitment, phase I for Fiscal Years 1996-99 totaled \$382 million, phase II for Fiscal Years 2005-27 totals \$3,345.9 million.
+Bonds secured by the State Debt Service Commitment, phase I for Fiscal Years 1996-99 totaled \$382 million, phase II for Fiscal Years 2000-05 totaled \$580 million and phase III for Fiscal Years 2005-27 totaled \$3,333.9 million.
 The University is required to provide a semi-annual update as to the progress of capital projects approved as part of UCONN 2000.

-University Budget (Storrs and Regional Campuses)
+University Spending Plan (Storrs and Regional Campuses)